apify/apify-docs-v2/sources/platform/actors/running/input.md

 # Input

+**Configure your actor's input parameters using the Apify Console, locally or via API.
+Access parameters in key-value stores from your actor's code.**

+---

 An Apify actor's input is stored in the **INPUT.json** key-value store in the actor's **apify_storage/key_value_stores/default** directory.

 > Note that the actor can store other values such as crawling results or screenshots of web pages under arbitrary keys.